breakdance/breakdance/README.md

 * Convert HTML presentations or slide decks to markdown
 * Convert busy web pages into readable markdown documents.

-Visit [breakdance.io](http://breakdance.io) for detailed documentation, [examples](http://breakdance.io/examples), [recipes](http://breakdance.io/recipes), and advice on [authoring and finding plugins](http://breakdance.io/plugins.html).
+Visit [our website](https://breakdance.github.io/breakdance/index.html) for [detailed documentation](https://breakdance.github.io/breakdance/docs.html), [examples](https://breakdance.github.io/breakdance/examples.html), [recipes](https://breakdance.github.io/breakdance/recipes.html), and advice on [authoring and finding plugins](https://breakdance.github.io/breakdance/plugins.html).

 ## Why should I use breakdance?

-Breakdance uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, and [snapdragon](https://github.com/jonschlinkert/snapdragon) for rendering, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and [customize](http://breakdance.io/plugins.html).
+Breakdance uses [cheerio](https://github.com/cheeriojs/cheerio) to parse HTML, and [snapdragon](https://github.com/jonschlinkert/snapdragon) for rendering, which provides granular control over the entire conversion process in a way that is easy to understand, reason about, and [customize](https://breakdance.github.io/breakdance/plugins.html).
 If you see something you don't like, it's easy to change!

 **Generates well-formatted markdown**